Tovarnik: Ancient history

 During the classical time the settlement called Ulmo existed at the place of modern-day Tovarnik in what was then Roman province Pannonia Secunda.

 Medieval and early modern history

 The contemporary settlement was firstly mentioned in 1335.
+The village was known as Tabornik but the name was changed into Tovarnik by Eastern Orthodox settlers who moved into the village after the Ottoman conquest of the region.
 Catholic religious document from 1632 states that the village is inhabited not only by Catholic population but by Turks and Orthodox who altogether live in 30 houses on the road which connects Belgrade and Istanbul with Budapest.
 On 28 March 1737 the village was purchased by the House of Eltz.
 The local school was opened in 1758, post office in 1826 and the Tovarnik railway station in 1890.
 In 1894 local Croat Reading House was established as well.